 Tell us just a bit about the subject of your BIF Summit story.

 I realized that one reason I’m qualified to write my book Embracing Progress: Next Steps For The Future Of Work, is that perhaps I‘m one of the original “millennials!”
 I studied Chinese and moved to Hong Kong and have lived and worked in five different countries.
 There has definitely been logic to my career moves, across a spectrum of technology and media.
 At the same time, I have had a very diversified career, the kind people are starting to have now.
 So it’s easy for me to understand the desire constantly to be learning and open to change.
 These days, people do not stay at one organization for 30 years.

 As you go through these work changes, there is also a huge opportunity for individual innovation — understanding who you are and how you’re interacting with the world.
 Everyone will need to be more aware of themselves, become more self-directed and manage their own careers.
 Meantime, much innovation is still needed to support the ongoing changes in the workplace.
 For example, venture capitalists are investing in new companies that will enable the “back end” operations for freelancers, such as creating credit lines for independent contractors.

 What, to you, is the value of sharing stories?

 Sharing stories is a way to make a connection on a personal basis, to help people relate to you as a person, and to connect in different ways.
 We can hide behind all kinds of data, numbers, and research.
-But if you’re making me tell my story you make me open up, and that opening up makes other people share as well.
+However, if you make me tell my own story, you make me open up, and that opening up makes other people share in the same way as well.